poojadagli-2/flip-clock/README.md

 # flip-clock
-A web app for a minimalist restro looking flip clock that can also has timer and pomodoro functionalities
+A web app for a minimalist restro looking flip clock that also has timer and pomodoro functionalities